Predictia/AQUA/docs/sphinx/source/core_components.rst

 the internal state of the streaming process.
 If we want to reset the state of the streaming process, we can call the ``reset_stream`` method.

-Another possibility to deal with data streaming is to call the `generator` method of the `Streaming` class.
+Another possibility to deal with data streaming (which we actually recommend) is to use the argument ``stream_generator=True`` in the Reader initialization:
-This can be done through the argument ``streaming_generator = True`` in the Reader initialization:

 .. code-block:: python